halans/Wcag-Inspector/README.md

 5. Back in Cloudflare Pages, create a route mapping `/api/*` to the worker so that frontend requests proxy automatically.

 With this setup, the React UI is served from Pages while the analysis API runs on the Worker edge runtime—no Node.js compatibility flags required.

+> 💡 If your Pages deployment serves the UI from a different host than the Worker, set `VITE_API_BASE_URL` during the frontend build (for example in the Pages project settings) to point at the Worker domain.

 ## Forking and Contributing